GoogleCloudPlatform/python-docs-samples/appengine/standard/endpoints-frameworks-v2/echo/README.md

 ## Deploying to Google App Engine

-Generate a swagger file by running: `endpointscfg.py get_swagger_spec main.EchoApi --hostname your-service.appspot.com`
+Generate a swagger file by running: `python lib/endpoints/endpointscfg.py get_swagger_spec main.EchoApi --hostname your-service.appspot.com`

 To set up OAuth2, replace `your-oauth-client-id.com` under the `x-security` section in `echo-v1_swagger.json` with your OAuth2 client ID.
 If you want to use Google OAuth2 Playground, use `407408718192.apps.googleusercontent.com` as your audience.
 To generate a JWT, go to the following address: `https://developers.google.com/oauthplayground`.